 Assistant Professor of Clinical Psychology

-Dr. Rudy Abi-Habib is an assistant professor of clinical psychology in the Department of Social Sciences at LAU.
+Dr. Rudy Abi-Habib is an assistant professor of clinical psychology in the Department of Social and Education Sciences at LAU.

 Fascinated by clinical psychology in its research, teaching and clinical facets, Dr. Abi-Habib completed a double PhD program in 2009 in Paris, and a two-year postdoctoral program in 2012 in Leuven, Belgium.
 He is a clinical psychologist and a psychodynamic psychotherapist since 2006.

 Coupled with his passion for psychology he is strongly attached to many hobbies, some are active and others, not so much, due to time restrictions.
 Among the ongoing ones photography, scuba diving, collecting stamps, hiking and reading are on the top of the list.
 The most precious time though is the one spent with the family.

 Research Interests and Projects

 His research interests are psychopathology, such as personality disorders, trauma, and psychosomatic disorders, health psychology, psychometrics, as well basic psychological constructs such as attachment, reflective functioning and mentalization.
 He is currently working on several research projects involving psychosomatic disorders, substance abuse, impulsivity as well as the validation of international assessment tools into Arabic.